bmc-compuware/ispw-operations-azure-extension/README.md

 -   **CES URL** : This field specifies the CES URL.
 Host connections with CES URL can be configured in the Common Configuration Extension.

+-   **Authentication** : Authentication based on CES secret token or PKCS#12 Certificate to perform Code Pipeline actions for Rest API call.

 -   **CES secret token**: The available CES secret token to perform Code Pipeline actions for Rest API call.
-In this feild, please pass pipeline variable name which is storing CES secret token as secret in Azure pipeline.
+In this field, please pass pipeline variable name which is storing CES secret token as secret in Azure pipeline.
 Example $(cesToken).

+-   **Azure Subscription** : The Azure Subscription under which Key Vault is created.

+-   **Key Vault** : Name of Key Vault that holds the Certificate for authentication.

+-   **Certificate Name** : Name of the certificate as uploaded in Key Vault.
+(PFX format is supported)

 -   **Action** : Code Pipeline operation to be performed.
 Following actions are supported :
     -   Add Task